 You should strongly consider choosing a POAPC, however it is not mandatory.
 A POAPC gives you peace of mind, since you know your health will be in the hands of someone you trust completely.
-If you do not appoint a POAPC and become incapable of making personal care decisions, the court will appoint someone to make them on your behalf.
+If you do not appoint a POAPC and becomes unableto make decisions about personal care, the court will appoint someone to make them on your behalf.
 This person may or may not be someone whom you want in that position.

-Why both critical illness insurance and a power of attorney for personal care are important.
+Why you should have both critical illness insurance and a power of attorney

 Critical illness insurance and POAPC are different things.
 The following points outline the key differences between them.